Mental health detention – Government action

-- In May 2020, NHS England and the Department for Health and Social Care issued legal guidance allowing for temporary departures from the Mental Health Act (MHA) Code of Practice during an undefined ‘pandemic period’.
+- In May 2020, NHS England and the Department of Health and Social Care issued legal guidance allowing temporary departures from the Mental Health Act (MHA) code of practice during an undefined ‘pandemic period’.
 The guidance was updated in January 2021, but continued to allow departures from the code of practice and did not give details of the ‘pandemic period’.

-- In January 2019, the NHS Long Term Plan committed to increase investment in community and crisis mental health services – investment in mental health services will grow faster than the overall NHS budget, a real terms increase of at least £2.3 billion a year by 2023/24.
+- In January 2019, the UK Government published the NHS Long Term Plan, which included a commitment that investment in mental health services would grow faster than the overall NHS budget, a real-terms increase of at least £2.3 billion a year by 2023–24.

-- In December 2017, changesfrom the Policing and Crime Act 2017 and The Mental Health Act 1983 (Place of Safety) Regulations 2017 came into force, including banning the use of police stations as places of safety for children in mental distress, shortening the length of time of certain detentions, and requiring healthcare professionals to be consulted before detention in a place of safety.
+- In December 2017, changes to the Policing and Crime Act 2017 and The Mental Health Act 1983 (Place of Safety) Regulations 2017 came into force, including banning the use of police stations as places of safety for children in mental distress, shortening certain detentions, and requiring healthcare professionals to be consulted before detention in a place of safety.